jariperttunen/Rextensions/README.md

 The datatype for the vector and the matrices used is *double*.
 See *rcall.c* and *add.R* for details.

-Note that in R Extensions C programs are compiled but the calls to R functions are nevertheless always  executed by the R interpreter implemented in and accessible from the R's C library API.
+Note that even though in R Extensions C programs are compiled the calls to R functions are nevertheless always  executed by the R interpreter implemented in and accessible from the R's C library API.

 ## Usage